Get your I-20/DS-2019 form

-Your transferred in SEVIS record is typically not registered (changed to active status) until orientation/ISS ARRIVE check-ins are completed, you have enrolled, and classes have started.
+After transferring your SEVIS record to KU, your SEVIS record is not registered (changed to active status) until orientation and ISS check-in are completed, you have enrolled, and classes have started.
 If you can, you should wait to apply for your driver’s license or social security number until after classes have started.
 If you absolutely cannot wait, consult the ISS office.

 Re-admitted Students, transferring back to KU

 - Have your SEVIS record released (transferred) to KU:

 - Complete required check-ins to remove enrollment holds:

 - As a readmitted student, you are not required (although certainly welcome) to do the International Student Orientation, however, you are still required to complete the ISS ARRIVE Check-in prior to being allowed to enroll.
 You may have other enrollment holds and check-ins to complete as well.